 Communications engineering students with excellent study progress are able to tailor their study plan towards research career during their master studies by applying on the doctoral track.
 Selection is based on excellent study progress and shown potential in form of special assignment done in a department research group.
 Application to doctoral track is continuous.
 More information about the doctoral track can be found from departments web page.

 Aalto University supports entrepreneurship and startups in various ways.
 Our new business incubators, hubs, courses and communities have already helped over 500 startups grow their wings.
 If you wish to become an entrepreneur, Aalto is the place for you.

 Non-EU/EEA students selected in the application round 2018 will be charged tuition fees.
-Further information on the tuition fees and scholarships offered can be found here.
+Further information on the tuition fees can be found here.

 General admission requirements

 Eligible applications are then sent for the academic evaluation described in more detail below.

 Applicants to the programme must first meet the general eligibility and language requirements that are common to all Master’s programmes in Science and Technology.

 Admission criteria to the CCIS programme is a high quality Bachelor’s degree in computer science, software engineering, communications engineering, or electrical engineering.
 Excellent candidates with degrees in other fields such as information systems, engineering, natural sciences, mathematics or physics will be considered if they have sufficient studies and proven skills and knowledge in the required areas.

 - mathematics (linear algebra, calculus, probability theory, statistics, and discrete mathematics)